DONATION ETIQUETTE STUDY

 The Secret Lives of Secondhand Sweaters

 The global fashion system is producing clothing at pace the planet cannot keep up with.
 According to Greenpeace, more than 100 billion garments were made worldwide in 2014, with production expected to surpass 200 billion soon.
-Most of today’s clothing is made from polyester, rayon, and other synthetics — plastics that do not biodegrade.
+Most of today’s clothing is made from polyester, nylon, and other synthetics — plastics that do not biodegrade.

 This overproduction fuels an unprecedented textile waste crisis.